Not too long ago, I reread my copy of They Like Jesus, but Not the Church by Dan Kimball (2007).

-Most of Part I is how he came to that discovery in his own life as a pastor and church planter.
+Most of Part I is about how he came to that discovery in his own life as a pastor and church planter.

 Most of us, including many of you who read this blog, would probably agree that